cwmoss/doda/README.md

 ### get($path, $default=null)

-`$path` is dot.notated.path to your data or an array of segments
+`$path` is dot.notated.path to your data or an array of path segments

     # "country_code.fr" is the same as ['country_code', 'fr']